-Colorado man skips sentencing hearing in drunk driving trial
+Colorado man convicted of drunk driving skips sentencing

 GLENWOOD SPRINGS, Colo.
-(AP) - A convicted Colorado man has skipped his sentencing hearing after killing two of his friends in a drunken driving accident.
+(AP) - A Colorado man convicted of killing two of his friends in a drunken driving accident has skipped his sentencing hearing.

 The Post Independent reported Friday that 41-year-old Cody Christopher was out on bond when he failed to appear for his sentencing Friday.